 Last on the list of the cons of being loved up during uni, is the potential of a break-up.
 The student bubble makes it somewhat difficult to avoid bumping into someone, which may be good if you’ve got a vast circle of friends, but not so great the day after you’ve drunkenly texted your now ex.

-Ultimately whether you’d choose to be single or in a relationship at university is a completely personal preference.
-There are some who cringe at the thought of sharing their student years with someone, whereas there are others that meet the love of their lives at uni.
+Ultimately choosing to be single or in a relationship at university is completely personal preference.
+Some cringe at the thought of sharing their student years with someone – think of all that freedom and flirting, but others were once starting a relationship at university that turned out to be the love of their lives.
+Perhaps the secret is beginning that relationship at uni and not suffering distance on top of study pressures.
 Whichever side you lie on, just remember to enjoy your student years.

 What are your opinions on being single or in a relationship at university?
 Let us know in the comments!